2025.09.16

 High and Low Temperature & Low Pressure Test: Predicting the Plateau Failure Risk of Electronic Products in Advance

 Low-Pressure Test Chambers are mainly used in the aerospace, aviation, information technology, electronics, and other fields.
 They are designed to conduct environmental adaptability and reliability tests on instruments, electrical products, materials, components, and equipment under the single or combined effects of low pressure, high temperature, and low temperature.
 Additionally, they can measure the electrical performance parameters of test specimens while energizing them.
-Adopting an integrated combined structure, a low-pressure test chamber consists of three main parts: a thermal insulation cabinet (pressure-bearing structure) located at the front, a refrigeration and vacuum unit at the rear, and an electrical control system mounted on the main door of the test chamber.

 Detail